bregman-arie/sre-checklist/README.md

 <img src="images/sre_checklist.png"/>
 </p>

-:dart: **Repository Purpose**: Provide teams and individuals an idea on what to aspire for or what to take into consideration in the SRE field and work
+:dart: **Repository Purpose**: Provide teams and individuals an idea on what to take into consideration and what to aspire for in the SRE field and work

 **Note**: these checklists are **opinionated**.
 They are based on my own opinion and experience and are not universal truth (duh! :smile:).
 So you should definitely doubt anything you read here and you are more than welcome to add your own opinion on the matter, by starting a discussion or proposing a change to the project

 :construction: You may say this repository is still in progress.
-I wouldn't treat it as complete source at this point or anything close to that
+I wouldn't treat it as complete source at this point or anything close to that.
+Contributions are more than welcome!

 - [Team :couple:](#team-couple)
   - [Responsibilities](#responsibilities)